Weitzman ECHO Series for Ohio: Diabetes Across the Lifespan

 - Pregnant and Postpartum Module

-This ECHO series is now enrolling primary care medical providers and clinicians from Ohio and surrounding states.
+This ECHO series is now enrolling primary care medical providers and clinicians from Ohio and surrounding states for the Adolescents and Pediatric Module.
+Practitioners can enroll and begin joining at any time.
+Those already registered are registered for all proceed modules.
 All providers working in primary care settings (especially FQHCs) are encouraged to join and participate.
 CME, CNE, CPE, and CEU credits will be provided for physicians, nurse practitioners, physician assistants, nurses, and registered dietitians, among others, by Community Health Center, Inc., an accredited provider through Joint Accreditation for Interprofessional Continuing Education.

 This activity is appropriate for the following audiences